NFAN Membership Hub

 In February 2018 NFAN launched the Animal Attraction Assured certification scheme.
 NFAN in conjunction with Kiwa Agri Food have developed this independently audited scheme to raise awareness of industry standards and to provide the industry with a robust structure for the implementation of the Code of Practice.

-There is a speperate section of the website that contains details of the AAA Certification Scheme
+There is a separate section of the website that contains details of the AAA Certification Scheme

 National Farm Attractions Industry Guidance Notes